 - Vouchers for employee social charges (le volet social) which has information about the employment contract and salary already filled in

 After the employee is paid, the employer must submit the pay information to the Centre National Chèque Emploi Associatif, which will then calculate the compulsory social contributions to be made and send the payslip.
 Pay information can be submitted online through the CEA website.

-- For information about the Chèque Emploi Associatif service: Click here (in French)
+- Visit the Chèque Emploi Associatif for more information (in French)